 Sanctions Screening: Challenges and Control Considerations

 Economic sanctions have evolved in complexity over time.
 Total embargoes were formerly common, and were enacted to completely block trade with disfavoured countries.
-List-based sanctions (also known as ‘smart’ sanctions) were later introduced, specifically targeting people and entities rather than entire countries.
+List-based sanctions were later introduced, specifically targeting people and entities rather than entire countries.
 The most well-known list-based sanctions are those maintained by the US, published in the Office of Foreign Assets Control’s (OFAC) Specially Designated Nationals and Blocked Persons (SDN) List.
 More finely targeted sanctions result in fewer unintended collateral consequences than embargoes but are often more difficult to comply with.
-Screening against targeted sanctions lists presents considerable challenges, given the complex corporate structures used to obscure underlying sanctioned parties, the inherent difficulties in name matching, and difficulties in screening for entities that are, directly or indirectly, 50 per cent or more owned by sanctioned parties, under OFAC’s 50 Percent Rule.
+Screening against targeted sanctions lists presents considerable challenges, given the complex corporate structures used to obscure underlying sanctioned parties, the inherent difficulties in name matching, and difficulties in screening for entities that are, directly or indirectly, 50 per cent or more owned in the aggregate by sanctioned parties, under OFAC’s 50 Percent Rule.

 Regulatory expectations for sanctions screening